Toys, Play & Activities for Babies and Young Children who have Spinal Muscular Atrophy

 Acknowledgements and Disclaimer

-The websites and organisations referred to in this booklet are external to SMA Support UK.
+The websites and organisations referred to in this booklet are external to SMA UK.
 They are generally included because families have recommended them.
-SMA Support UK is unable to endorse any of the specific products or organisations listed.
-We are also not responsible for the content of websites referred to that are external to SMA Support UK
+SMA UK is unable to endorse any of the specific products or organisations listed.
+We are also not responsible for the content of websites referred to that are external to SMA UK.

 If you have any feedback about this information, please do let us know at: firstname.lastname@example.org